awsdocs/aws-freertos-docs/doc_source/download-ota-ti.md

    + Parity: None
    + Stop bits: 1

-1. Run the project on your board to make sure it can connect to Wi\-Fi and the AWS IoT MQTT message broker\.
+1. Run the project on your board to confirm it can connect to Wi\-Fi and the AWS IoT MQTT message broker\.

 When run, the terminal emulator should display text like the following: